Eschatologue/CM_wiki/docs/character-creation/origin/species/half-elf.md

 #### Resourceful (2)

-You gain Heroic Inspiration whenever you finish a Long Rest.
+You gain Heroic Inspiration whenever you finish a **:rest-long: Long Rest**.

 #### Skillful (1)